 Those are just general rules for quotation, and you should observe them carefully in all your work!
-To be clear, the quotationmarks here do not indicate indirect speech.
-They indicate that you are moving from talking about an object, to talking about the name of that object.
+To be clear, the quotation-marks here do not indicate reported speech.
+They indicate that you are moving from talking about an object, to talking about a name of that object.

-7.2 Object language and metalanguage
+8.2 Object language and metalanguage

-These general quotation conventions are of particular importance for us.
-After all, we are describing a formal language here, TFL, and so we are often mentioning expressions from TFL.
+These general quotation conventions are very important for us.
+After all, we are describing a formal language here, TFL, and so we must often mention expressions from TFL.

 When we talk about a language, the language that we are talking about is called the OBJECT LANGUAGE.
-The language that we use to talk about the object language is called the METALAN-GUAGE.
+The language that we use to talk about the object language is called the METALANGUAGE.

 For the most part, the object language in this chapter has been the formal language that we have been developing: TFL.
 The metalanguage is English.
-Not conversational English exactly, but English supplemented with some additional vocabulary which helps us to get along.
+Not conversational English exactly, but English supplemented with some additional vocabulary to help us get along.
 Now, we have used uppercase letters as sentence letters of TFL:

-$A, B, C, Z, A_1, B_4, A{25}, J{375}, \ldots$
+$$A, B, C, Z, A_1, B_4, A{25}, J{375}, \dots$$